Style

 StyleFn | (text: string) => string style function |

 StyleInstance | Configured style object with all styling methods.
-Exposes enabled, colorsEnabled, and trueColorEnabled capability flags |
+Exposes enabled, colorsEnabled, trueColorEnabled, and colorDepth capability flags |

 WrapOptions | Options for wrapText |